 Chronic Obstructive Pulmonary disease (COPD) affects around 3 million people in the UK including an estimated 2 million undiagnosed.
-COPD is a progressive degenerative disease.
-Acute exacerbation’s often cause the condition to progress faster.
+COPD is a progressive degenerative disease where acute exacerbations often cause the condition to progress faster.
 This can lead to a poorer quality of life and reduced life expectancy.
-Home monitoring to predict and prevent the occurrence and severity is seen as a major goal in improving patients’ lives.
-The design challenge was to develop a mobile COPD management tool, combining the results of a daily breath condensate based COPD exacerbation warning system, with other relevant data.
+Home monitoring to predict and prevent the occurrence and severity of exacerbations is seen as a major goal in improving patients’ lives.
+The design challenge was to develop a mobile COPD management tool, combining the results of a daily breath-condensate based COPD exacerbation diagnostic device, with other relevant data.

 User and Technical Requirements